xavierchia/xavierchia.github.io/_posts/2022-01-13-time-to-win.md

 * I need to actively study how the best players are operating until I'm able to spot patterns and generalize them.
 Importantly, I need to focus on what they do, not just on what they say.
 This is how I will build the necessary expertise.
 * Then, starting from first principles and using the patterns I identified, I will try to come up with novel strategies and ideas.
 * The system that will allow me to stay on top of things will have two components.
 Firstly, I will actively work on increasing my serendipity surface area.
 Many of the best opportunities come in the form of inbound messages.
 I will do this by publishing regularly on this site and then distributing my ideas on platforms like Twitter and Reddit.
 Secondly, I will schedule every week at least three hours to research new trends and opportunities.
-(I'm kind of lucky that I [get paid](https://opportunities.so) to do this.)
+(I'm kind of lucky that some very generous readers [pay me](https://opportunities.so) to do this.)

 But most importantly, I will take a ton of swings.
 Expertise and ideas are worthless until you put them into action.
 Moreover, real world data beats opinions any day, in particular if it's your own data.